JosaPimenta/Drinks/README.md

 Gain practical experience using Express/Node.js for server-side programming.
 Enhance understanding of client-server communication using Axios.
 Demonstrate ability to manipulate, present, and work with data retrieved from APIs.

+IF YOU WOULD LIKE TO CHECK IT LIVE: https://drinks-ux0t.onrender.com/